 The amount of ovarian tumor and the location of tumor remaining in the patient after initial ovarian or peritoneal cancer surgery are the most important prognostic factors for advanced disease.
 The intent of cytoreductive or debulking surgery-particularly for Stage III cancer-is to remove as much of the cancer in the pelvis and abdomen as possible so that chemotherapy will be more effective.
-The less tumor left behind, the more likely the patient will respond well to adjuvant chemotherapy.
-This data item captures two pieces of information about residual tumor: residual tumor volume (amount) and whether the patient had chemotherapy prior to the cytoreductive surgery.
-Information about residual tumor volume will be in the operative report; information about preoperative (neoadjuvant) chemotherapy will be elsewhere in the medical record or physician notes.
-Residual tumor less than or greater than 2 cm differentiates T3b/Stage IIIB and T3c/Stage IIC tumors; this data item has a cut point of 1 centimeter.
+The less tumor left behind, the more likely the patient will respond well to adjuvant hemotherapy.
+Information about residual tumor volume will be in the operative report.

-- Source documents: operative report, pathology report; discharge summary, chemotherapy records (inpatient and outpatient) - For further information, refer to the Ovary, Fallopian Tube, Primary Peritoneal cancer protocol published by the College of American Pathologists for AJCC 8th edition - Other names: debulking, cytoreduction, residual tumor volume
+- Source documents: operative report, pathology report; discharge summary, chemotherapy records (inpatient and outpatient) - For further information, refer to the Ovary, Fallopian Tube, Primary Peritoneal cancer protocol published by the College of American Pathologists for AJCC 8th edition - Other names: debulking, cytoreduction, residual tumor volume - Change for SSDI (effective v2.0): Further review of this SSDI indicated that the distinction of whether patient had neoadjuvant therapy or not was not needed.
+The purpose of this data item is to determine the residual tumor left behind.
+The codes have been redone so that they only collect that information.